 The Delta Kits professional windshield repair systems- and procedures- comply with ROLAGS (Repair of Laminated Auto Glass Standards), the industry’s best practices.
-See how a Delta Kits repair is done.
+See how a Delta Kits repair is done following ROLAGS.

-- To be used to consistently evaluate damages on laminated auto glass in order to aid in the decision to repair or replace the glass;
+- To be used to consistently evaluate damages on laminated auto glass to aid in the decision to repair or replace the glass;

-- To assist the public in understanding what is achieved through windshield repair (repair of auto glass);
+- To assist the public in understanding what is achievable through windshield repair (repair of auto glass);

-- To encourage technicians to strive for the highest quality repair;
+- Encourage technicians to strive for the highest quality repair;

 - To codify the current best practices of laminated auto glass repair.

-- Inspect the damage from both inside and outside the glass to determine is the damage is repairable.
+- Inspect the damage from both inside and outside the glass to determine if the damage is repairable.
 (See clauses 6 and 7).

 - Remove the moisture, dirt, foreign matter, loose glass and contamination from the damaged area.